Red Skelton: Fraternity and honors

 Skelton was a Freemason, a member of Vincennes Lodge No. 1, in Indiana.
 He also was a member of both the Scottish and the York Rites.
 He was a recipient of the Gold Medal of the General Grand Chapter, Royal Arch Masons, for Distinguished Service in the Arts and Sciences.
 On September 24, 1969, he received the honorary 33rd degree in the Scottish Rite and was a Gourgas Medal recipient in 1995.
 Skelton became interested in Masonry as a small boy selling newspapers in Vincennes, when a man bought a paper from him with a $5 bill and told him to keep the change.
 The young Skelton asked his benefactor why he had given him so much money; the man explained that he was a Mason and Masons are taught to give.
 Skelton decided to become one also when he was grown.
 He was also member of the Independent Order of Odd Fellows, as well as a Shriner in Los Angeles.

 Skelton was made an honorary brother of Phi Sigma Kappa at Truman State University.
-In 1961, he became an honorary brother of the Phi Alpha Tau Fraternity of Emerson College, when he was awarded the Joseph E. Connor Award for excellence in the field of communications.
+In 1961, he became an honorary brother of the Phi Alpha Tau fraternity of Emerson College, when he was awarded the Joseph E. Connor Award for excellence in the field of communications.
 He also received an honorary degree from the college at the same ceremony.
 Skelton received an honorary high-school diploma from Vincennes High School.
-He was also an honorary member of Kappa Kappa Psi National Honorary Band Fraternity; Skelton had composed many marches, which were used by more than 10,000 high-school and college bands.
+He was also an honorary member of Kappa Kappa Psi band fraternity; Skelton had composed many marches, which were used by more than 10,000 high-school and college bands.
 In 1986, Skelton received an honorary degree from Ball State University.

 The Red Skelton Memorial Bridge spans the Wabash River and provides the highway link between Illinois and Indiana on U.S. Route 50, near Skelton's home town of Vincennes.
 He attended the dedication ceremonies in 1963.